No, "Bonnie" has nothing to do with "Yvonne". My father was Scots, and I'm

 an imaginative and highly gifted son, Quinlan.
 When our tiny tot wanted to ride my 17h Trakhener colt, we faced

-the inevitable and bought him a pony.
-Also inevitable were the years grooming for him at horse shows, from pony classes
+the inevitable and bought him a pony, which also made inevitable years of grooming for him at horse shows, from pony

-to Pony Club (I even became a District Commissioner), to Beginner Novice eventing through Young Riders and Preliminary.
+classes to Pony Club (I even became a District Commissioner), to eventing Beginner Novice through Young Riders and Preliminary.